alexk99/the_router/quagga_bgp.md

 		..
 	}

 Linux KNI interfaces must be set up after BisonRouter has started.
 To configure the bisonrouter script to do that edit the 'br_kni_vifs' variable in /etc/bisonrouter/bisonrouter.env and include KNI interfaces names into it.
-Note that a KNI name consist from a prefix 'r_' and the name of the correspondent VIF interface.
+Note that a KNI name consists from a prefix 'r_' and the name of the correspondent VIF interface.

 For example: